domewastaken/chatty/README.md

 # chat-system
 that is my first chat system
-If you want to contribute,make a pull request
+If you want to contribute, make a pull request